laravel/docs/homestead.md

     git clone -b php-7 https://github.com/laravel/homestead.git Homestead

 There is no need to run the `init.sh` script and overwrite your entire `Homestead.yaml` file.
-Instead, simply add the `box` directive to the top of the `Homestead.yaml` file:
+Instead, simply add the `box` directive to the top of your existing `Homestead.yaml` file:

     box: laravel/homestead-7